 San Diego consciously chose to invite dockless mobility companies to change how its people get from A to B. It is likely this policy has been an aggravating factor for the growing pains the city has suffered from.
 The bigger question is “how much?”

-Whether or not San Diego is labelled as a success or failure is largely dependent on who is asked and how success is being measured.
+Whether or not San Diego is labeled as a success or failure is largely dependent on who is asked and how success is being measured.
 If success is measured by the passing of targeted municipal regulations that address dockless mobility issues, the city is a failure.
 On the flip side, if it is evaluated based on how well it cultivated an environment that allowed dockless mobility to thrive, San Diego is an unparalleled model city.